 #3 Play Your Contextual Targeting Into Every Marketing Effort

 Your contextual targeting advertising campaigns shouldn’t be the ONLY thing you’re doing and it should never be a stand-alone feature in a successful social media marketing campaign.
-Instead, leverage the magic of social media contextual targeting alongside efforts like an organic social media campaign, community management and influencer marketing for best results.
+Instead, leverage the magic of social media contextual targeting alongside efforts like:

 #4 Spend Your Money Wisely and Be Relevant!